kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 - **Self-Directed Learner**
     - Is able to set their learning goals, monitor learning progress, and evaluate their learning outcomes.
-    - Can identify their desires, and knows what they need to do to pursue them.
+    - Can identify their desires and knows what they need to do to pursue them.
     - Sees the instructor as a learning consultant who can provide advice and feedback.
     - Can identify and source the resources needed to complete their learning.
-    - This type of learner is common place in professional environments.
+    - This type of learner is commonplace in professional environments.

 Self-directed learning allows you to take responsibility for your own learning, which results in greater ownership and autonomy.
 In self-directed learning, the teacher acts as a guide/facilitator/consultant to support you and give you feedback during your learning journey.
-At Kibo, you will learn using a combination of all four levels mentioned in the video during different parts of your formal academic courses, and any additional side projects that you choose to take on.
+At Kibo, you will learn using a combination of all four levels mentioned in the video during different parts of your formal academic courses and any additional side projects that you choose to take on.

 One of the most challenging transitions young professionals have to make is going from being a **Dependent Learner in formal school environments**, sometimes through university, into being a **Self-Directed Learner in the workplace**.
-A key reason we are teaching you self-directed learning is because this is how the majority of your learning will be once you are in a professional setting.
+A key reason we are teaching you self-directed learning is that this is how the majority of your learning will be once you are in a professional setting.
 So, it is important for you to get comfortable with taking more ownership of your learning now.

 <aside>